 We also need to consider the Galois automorphisms and group automorphisms on irreducible Brauer characters above the Dade--Glauberman--Nagao correspondence, accomplished by the second author in \cite{Fu}.

+Recently, Mart\'inez, Rizo and Rossi \cite{MRR23} proved that the inductive blockwise Alperin weight condition holds for all finite groups provided it holds for all simple groups; this result also establishes the group automorphism equivariance required in the above theorem.

 Since there doesn't exists any finite non-abelian simple group of order divisible by $p$ involved in a $p$-solvable finite group, the following result is clear from Theorem~\ref{thm-reduction}.
-This provides a new proof of certain results of Turull \cite{Turull_The_strengthened_Alperin_Weight Conjecture_for.}. \begin{coroA} Let $G$ be a $p$-solvable finite group.
-Then the GAW conjecture is true for $G$ at the prime $p$. \end{coroA}
+This provides a new proof of certain results of Turull \cite{Turull_The_strengthened_Alperin_Weight Conjecture_for.}.

+\begin{coroA} Let $G$ be a $p$-solvable finite group.
+Then the NAW conjecture is true for $G$ at the prime $p$. \end{coroA}

 In the original paper of Navarro--Tiep \cite{Nav1}, the inductive AW condition has been verified to hold for finite simple groups of Lie type at their defining characteristic, enhancing the understanding of these conjectures in this case and providing essential examples.
 For the same reason, we prove the following theorem.